trac-hacks/trac-github/README.md

 Features
 --------

-This Trac plugin performs three functions:
+This Trac plugin performs four functions:

 1. update the local git mirror used by Trac after each push to GitHub, and notify the new changesets to Trac;